Roland Orzabal

-Roland Orzabal (born Roland Jaime Orzabal de la Quintana; 22 August 1961) is a British musician, singer-songwriter, record producer, and author.
-He is best known as a co-founder of Tears for Fears, of which he is the main songwriter and joint vocalist.
-Orzabal has been the only constant member of the band, having appeared on every Tears for Fears studio album.
-He has also achieved success as a producer of artists such as Oleta Adams.
+Roland Jaime Orzábal De La Quintana (born 22 August 1961) is an English musician, singer, songwriter, record producer, and author.
+He is the guitarist, co-lead vocalist, main songwriter, co-founder, and only constant member of Tears for Fears.
+He is also a producer of artists such as Oleta Adams.
 In 2014, Orzabal published his first novel, a romantic comedy.

 Early life

-Orzabal was born in Portsmouth, Hampshire.
+Orzabal was born in Portsmouth, Hampshire, on 22 August 1961.
 He was initially raised in nearby Havant.
-Orzabal's father, George Orzabal de la Quintana, was a Frenchman of Argentinian and Spanish roots and was often so ill that he was rarely seen by his children.
-Orzabal began writing songs when he was 7 years old.
-The family later moved to Bath, where he attended Culverhay School (now Bath Community Academy) and became a member of the Zenith Youth Theatre Company.
+Orzabal's father, George Orzabal de la Quintana, was a Frenchman of Argentinian and Basque/Spanish roots and was often so ill that he was rarely seen by his children.
+Orzabal wrote his first songs when he was seven years old.
+The family later moved to Bath, Somerset, where he attended Culverhay School (later Bath Community Academy) and became a member of the Zenith Youth Theatre Company.

 Career

 Early career

-Orzabal met Curt Smith while both were in their early teens in Bath, Somerset.
+Orzabal met Curt Smith while both were in their early teens in Bath.
 In the late 1970s, they formed a mod music group, Graduate, along with three other members.
 Following the release of their debut album, Acting My Age, the group disbanded.
 Orzabal and Smith briefly joined Neon and then went on to form Tears for Fears, a new wave music/synthpop outfit directly inspired by the writings of the American psychologist Arthur Janov.
 Orzabal sings and plays guitar for the band, while Smith sings and plays bass guitar.
 Orzabal is also the band's main songwriter.

 The band's debut album, The Hurting (1983), reached number one on the UK Albums Chart.
 Their second album, Songs from the Big Chair (1985), reached number one on the US Billboard 200, achieving multi-platinum status in both the UK and the US.
-Songs from the Big Chair included two Billboard Hot 100 number one hits: "Shout" and "Everybody Wants to Rule the World".
+Songs from the Big Chair included two Billboard Hot 100 number-one hits: "Shout" and "Everybody Wants to Rule the World".

 After the release of their third album, The Seeds of Love (1989), Smith and Orzabal split in 1991.
 Orzabal continued recording under the Tears for Fears name, releasing the albums Elemental (1993) and Raoul and the Kings of Spain (1995).
 As Tears for Fears, Orzabal and Smith released Everybody Loves a Happy Ending in 2004.
 After almost a decade in development, the band's seventh album, The Tipping Point, was released in February 2022.